LivePersonInc/techblog/_posts/2016/2016-01-26-docker-adoption-pathway-part02.md

 "memory_stats":
 ```

 We can see that we can get both cpu and memory (and additional) metrics for our docker container by connecting to the docker remote api.
 The results are parsable which is great as we can pinpoint the information we need for presentation in monitoring components.

-.
+And this is the method we adopt for monitoring containers cpu.
+We haven't fully discussed what does machine `cpu` means (if it means..) and what should we do in cases we have to run local commands on hosts, we are going to leave that for future posts.